ksmmsk/HT1_Katarzyna_Agnieszka_Smiglak_Marczyk/README.md

 - WebdriverIO
 - Mocha hooks
 - Allure reporter
-This test suite was tested on Windows 10 and Linux Mint 21, both with Google Chrome.
+This test suite was tested on Windows 10 (English with Google Chrome Version 105.0.5195.127) and Linux Mint 21 (English with Google Chrome Version 105.0.5195.125).

 ## Prerequisites
 - Node.js and npm installed